 Toolkits and Processes

-As product teams grow, they start to use different tools for their work.
+As product teams grow, they will use different tools for their work.
 They might use Google Drive, Dropbox Paper, Quip, Notion, and Confluence for documentation.
 They might use Sketch, Marvel, Figma, and InvisionApp for mock-ups.
 Or they might use Survey Monkey, Google Forms, Respondent, and Alpha for user research.

 It starts to get pretty crazy pretty fast, and soon no one knows where to find information anymore.